Click on each of the IRS/California tax questions for tips from our experts.

 3) As reported by the Wall Street Journal, J.K.Harris, a South Carolina based tax resolution firm, was sued by the Attorney General from 18 different states after it was found that this company didn’t get consumers the tax relief it promised.
 According to the North Carolina Attorney General Roy Cooper, “many consumers paid J.K.
 Harris for tax help and got nothing but headaches in return.”
 The Massachusetts Attorney General Martha Coakley also stated that J.K.
 Harris “took advantage of people who paid for tax assistance and, in some instances, profited by taking their money and not giving them any help at all.
 J.K Harris has now closed and left its clients stranded.

 Don’t be fooled by “tax resolution” law firms.
 If you have an IRS tax problem, we would love to help you.
-Please contact us.
+Please contact a certified tax resolution specialist.
 During the past 30 years, we have assisted thousands of clients resolve their tax disputes with the IRS and the State of California.
 We can help you too.

 Why should I hire you?

-A: There are several important reasons why you should hire us at IRS Tax Disputes to help resolve your tax problem.
+A: There are several important reasons why you should hire us at IRS Tax Disputes to help resolve your tax problems and answer your California tax questions.
 Please click here to read our approach.